Skip to main content

 Blackness Castle

-The best castles in Wales
+The best castles to see in Wales

-Caerphilly, Wales
+• Caerphilly, Wales

 Just outside Cardiff, step into history at Caerphilly Castle, which dates back to the 13th century.